 ____ Keep your scheduled visitation times with your children.

 Even though your divorce is finalized, it may take a while for you to adjust to your new life.
 After reading through this article, you'll likely want more information about what to do after your divorce is finalized, and you also may need to adjust alimony, child support, or custody.
-Your best is to speak with an experienced divorce law attorney, who can help you make the right decisions.
+Your best option is to speak with an experienced divorce law attorney, who can help you make the right decisions.